Woodstock Railway

 The Woodstock Railway was an intrastate railroad in southeastern Vermont.
 It ran from White River Junction, Vermont to Woodstock, Vermont, a distance of approximately 14 mi.

 History

 The legislature of Vermont granted a charter to construct the railroad in 1863, but little was done until 1867, when enough money was raised to begin construction.
 Construction began in earnest in 1868, and proceeded fitfully until 1875, when the line was finally completed and the first train made the trip.
-While never very busy, the line continued running until 1933, when it was abandoned.
+Originally the Woodstock Railroad, a financial reorganization in 1890 caused the name to change to Woodstock Railway.
+While never very busy, the line continued running until 1933 when it was abandoned.
 The last run took place on Saturday, April 15, 1933.